daviwu/flask_query_api/README.md

 **1. Testing**

    When the server is live, you can run the unit tests with `python flask_query_api/test/unit_tests.py`.
-It will copy a `shakespeare.txt` file into `flask_query_api/api/query/files` for testing, and remove it when finished.
+It will copy a `shakespeare.txt` and other test text files into `flask_query_api/api/query/files` for testing, and remove it when finished.
 Depending on the corpus, abbreviations can be trained (unsupervised) on the corpus and added to the nltk punkt sentence tokenizer.

 **2. API Documentation**